OCA/hr-attendance/hr_attendance_overtime/README.rst

 Configuration
 =============

-This modules depend on different configurations:
+This module depends on different configurations:

 To setup ranges hours on employee work time weeks: